 Real-world structure and efficient natural perception

 Visual information in real-world environments is structured.
-The world around us consists of separable objects that do not appear in random positions in space, but adhere to recurring regularity structures, which depend on physical constraints, an object’s functional properties, and by typical relationships between multiple objects.
-Using a combination of M/EEG recordings and functional MRI, the project aims for a better understanding for how such regularity structures shape object and scene processing in the visual system.
-Combining these neural data with behavioral experiments, the project will reveal how visual perception in everyday situations benefits from the regularities contained in real-world scenes.
+For example, the objects around us do not appear in random positions in space, but adhere to recurring regularity structures, which depend on physical constraints, an object’s functional properties, and by typical relationships between multiple objects.
+Using a combination of M/EEG recordings, functional MRI, the project aims to achieve a better understanding of how such regularity structures shape object and scene processing in the visual system.

 Kaiser, Quek, Cichy, Peelen.
 (2019) Trends Cogn Sci.

 Kaiser, Peelen.
 (2018) Neuroimage.